Skip to content

 When you buy a standalone company, you acquire a functioning nervous system—HR, IT, Finance, and Legal are operational.
 In a carve-out, you are performing a transplant without a donor body.
 The "Missing Infrastructure Tax"—the cost to stand up these functions from scratch—is rarely fully priced into the deal model.
 Worse, the Transition Services Agreement (TSA), designed as a temporary bridge, often becomes a permanent crutch, draining cash flow and delaying the very operational improvements that justified the acquisition.

-The TSA Trap: Where Value Goes to Die
+The TSA Trap: Where Value Gets Stuck

-The single biggest destroyer of value in a carve-out is the Transition Services Agreement.
+The single biggest source of value erosion in a carve-out is the Transition Services Agreement.
 Most deal teams model a 12-month TSA with a linear ramp-down.
 The reality is far messier.
 Industry benchmarks show that typical TSA exits now drag on for 12 to 24 months, with costs often escalating as extensions trigger penalty rates.

 The Hidden Costs of "Entangled" IT